kenwals/shinrin-yoku/README.md

 **Colours**

-As the site theme is connecting with nature , the colours too are connected to nature.
+As the site theme is connecting with nature, the colours too are connected to nature.
 Various shades of green or natural colours are used.
-Point of referance for the colours of the site are taken from the images using a colour palette tool.
+Point of reference for the colours of the site are taken from the images using a colour palette tool.

 ![demonstration of colour sourcing to image](assets/readme-files/canva_swatch.png)